dilanmorar/nodejs_app_ami/README.md

 This cookbook was created in the aim of having all the dependencies required to run the node sample app and then to create an ami using packer.

-## Cookbook
+## Chef
-This cookbook was created using chef `chef generate cookbook nodejs_app_ami` and it contains the dependencies in the recipe needed to run the node sample app.
+Chef was used to create a cookbook using `chef generate cookbook nodejs_app_ami` and it contains the dependencies in the recipe needed to run the node sample app.
 It also contains a Berksfile which has the chef supermarket and the metadata and is used to manage the dependencies of the cookbook and a berks-cookbooks `berks vendor`.
 It also has a proxy.conf used to create a reverse proxy.

 ## Packer
 Packer is used to create immutable images of our machines.
 I used packer to create an AMI in AWS.
 I specified the configuration of this in the packer.json where I also copied the file containing the app into the image.
 Now if you start an instance using the ami you can also run the app